 This course is currently open to pharmacists, physiotherapists, podiatrists, nurses, midwives, paramedics and therapeutic radiographers.

-At Masters Level you are expected to act autonomously in planning and implementing tasks.
+At Masters level you are expected to act autonomously in planning and implementing tasks.
 You will need to demonstrate that you are able to systematically deal with complex issues and make sound judgements, sometimes in the absence of incomplete data.

 Please note as you are qualified, registered and practicing professionals, you are subject to the fitness to practice procedure for your professional regulator.

-Why Study this Course?
+Why study this course?

-Throughout the course there will be an emphasis on linking theoretical knowledge to practical skills.
+- There is an emphasis on linking theoretical knowledge to practical skills.
 The course is designed around the core principles of safe and effective prescribing practice for application across therapeutic areas and clinical specialities in a variety of settings.